souya-h/simple_gran_synth/README.md

 # simple_gran_synth
-challenge to build a simple granular synthesize system with max
+This repository is my challenge to build a simple granular synthesize system with max and also my individual practice of using git.
+This has just started.